ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Profiles that use group communication can build on this document, by defining a number of details such as the exact group communication protocol and security protocols used.
 The specific list of details a profile needs to define is shown in {{req}}.

-If the application requires backward and forward security, updated keying material is generated and distributed to the group members (rekeying), when membership changes.
-A key management scheme performs the actual distribution of the updated keying material to the group.
+If the application requires backward and forward security, new keying material is generated and distributed to the group upon membership changes.
+A key management scheme performs the actual distribution of the new keying material to the group.
 In particular, the key management scheme rekeys the current group members when a new node joins the group, and the remaining group members when a node leaves the group.
 Rekeying mechanisms can be based on {{RFC2093}}, {{RFC2094}} and {{RFC2627}}.

 ## Terminology